emontzkajnl/plugins/open-external-links-in-a-new-window/readme.txt

 1. Activate the plugin.
 1. Eventually, change the settings in Settings->External Links.

+== Frequently Asked Questions ==

+= How to disable this plugin? =

+Just use standard Plugin overview page in WordPress admin section and deactivate it or rename plugin folder /wp-content/plugins/open-external-links-in-a-new-window over FTP access.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/open-external-links-in-a-new-window)

 == Screenshots ==
 1. External links settings

 == Changelog ==
+= 1.45 =
+* 2025-08-04
+* minor code fixes

 = 1.44 =
 * 2022-11-22
 * minor security fixes